groeney/redis-proxy/README.md

 1. __proxy:__ the Proxy web service talks with the Redis service over HTTP or RESP (configured in .env).
 This is a containerized Flask application using Gunicorn as the WSGI to handle concurrency.
 For the purposes of this assignment we set only a single worker and cap the number of threads at `2 * num_cores` on the proxy container.
 We spawn only a single worker process to ensure consistency with our __RedisCache__, otherwise we would have an instance of __RedisCache__ inside each worker process.

- ⋅⋅⋅__RedisCache:__ the Proxy web service offloads most of the heavy lifting onto this implementation of a RedisCache.
+   __RedisCache:__ the Proxy web service offloads most of the heavy lifting onto this implementation of a RedisCache.
 It is an LRU Cache implementation with per-item time-to-live (TTL) setting based on [cachetools](https://github.com/tkem/cachetools/blob/master/cachetools/ttl.py) package.
 We have overridden the \__missing__ method to perform a roundtrip to our Redis backing instance if key is not currently in cache.

 1. __e2e:__ a standalone end-to-end testing container as called out in requirements.
 Returns non-zero exit code if tests fail.
 If I had enough time I would have liked to write some unittests for my RedisCache subclass of [TTLCache](https://github.com/tkem/cachetools/blob/master/cachetools/ttl.py).
 The original author has decent [test coverage](https://github.com/tkem/cachetools/tree/master/tests) so we should be OK for now.